Xyryllium/polymarket-tracker-bot/README.md

 - Monitor API response codes and implement retry logic with exponential backoff
 - For production deployments, consider using a residential proxy or rotating IP addresses

+### Dynamic Sizing

+⚠️ **Dynamic sizing may still be faulty and is currently for testing:**

+- Bet size adjustments based on tracked wallet trade size may not work correctly
+- Confidence-based sizing multipliers may not be applied as expected
+- Use with caution and verify bet sizes before enabling in production

+**Recommendation**: Test dynamic sizing thoroughly in paper trading mode before using with real funds.

 ### Other Issues

 - Limit orders in auto-trading are not fully implemented (only market orders work)